pandoraCode/HiddenFounders/readme.md

     * Removed shops will disappear from preferred shops
 ## Application Data
 > Application data is stored in a Mysql database, you can download it form this link [shops db](http://www.mediafire.com/file/iuuaq2z3x570er6/shops.rar)
+_remember to import after download !!_
 ## After download
 After you download and unzip the project in your htdocs folder assuming you are using xampp there is some steps to follow to fix some expected errors:
- 1.first run the composer install or composer update 2.you will have to create a .env file manualy, remember to configure the db connection in this file 3.run php artisan key:generate
+ * first run the `composer install` or `composer update`
+ * you will have to create a `.env `file manualy, remember to configure the db connection in this file
+ * run `php artisan key:generate `
- 4.run php artisan serve and if everything goes well the application will work
+ * run `php artisan serve `and if everything goes well the application will work

 ***
-This is all !!
+This is all, thank you !!
 “I am a developer.
 I’m one with the Code, and the Code will guide me.”